elabftw/elabftw/doc/_build/html/_sources/features.txt

 * attached mol files will display the molecule in the thumbnail
 * link with database items
 * molecule drawer (optional)
+* molecular structure files are previewed
+* user groups to restrict read access among a team

 Database
 ^^^^^^^^